The best thing to do before starting any building works is to get advice about planning permission and building regulations.

 Unauthorised building work/development

-It's not an offence to carry out building work or development without planning permission, but if you do we can take enforcement action, particularly if the appearance of the area or the living conditions of local residents, is adversely affected.
+It's not an offence to carry out building work or development without planning permission.
+If you do, we can take enforcement action, especially if the appearance of the area or the living conditions of local residents, is adversely affected.

 Reporting a breach of planning permission